 Let’s reconnect with that pleasure.

-With the pleasure of creating, the pleasure of something well done, the pleasure of beauty, with that tingling of the uncertainty of being one idea away of something extraordinary.
+with that tingling of uncertainty of being one idea away of something extraordinary.

 Thank you